MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/IRS 1099 tax form setup/set-up-use-irs1099-form.md

    - **Vendor 1099 Div** - Prints the federal form 1099-DIV for dividends and distribution.
 You can print all or specific 1099-DIV forms.
 The report uses the codes that apply to the DIV form amount boxes from the **1099 Form Boxes** page.
    - **Vendor 1099 Int** - Prints the federal form 1099-INT for interest income.
 You can print all or specific 1099-INT forms.
 The report uses the codes that apply to the INT form amount boxes from the **1099 Form Boxes** page.
    - **Vendor 1099 Misc** - Prints the federal form 1099-MISC for miscellaneous income.
 You can print all or specific 1099-MISC forms.
 The report uses the codes that apply to the MISC form amount boxes from the **1099 Form Boxes** page.
-   - **Vendor 1099 Nec** – Prints the federal form 1099-NEC for non-employee compensation.
+   - **Vendor 1099 Nec** – Prints the federal form 1099-NEC for nonemployee compensation.
 You can print all or specific 1099-NEC forms.
 The report uses the codes that apply to the NEC form amount boxes from the **1099 Form Boxes** page.

 > [!NOTE]
 > Regulatory changes affecting this report and the table data are generally handled in end-of-year updates.
 For more information, see [Regulatory 1099 Form Box Changes](tax-1099-changes.md).